konekoya/Bible/README.md

 - Chapter field(select) should reflect the current chapter even when user has changed the chapter
 - Refactoring the code with OOP manner
 - Rewrite the JS core
-- Cross-browser testing, modern browses :)
+- Cross-browser testing, modern browsers :^)
 - Remember progress of last reading
 - Should we use JS testing tools?
 - Add different version of Chinese Bibles